-Cutting-edge science in Yokohama at the RIKEN Center for Allergy and Immunology
+Cutting-edge science in Yokohama at the RIKEN Center for Integrative Medical Sciences (IMS)

-Faculty: Takao Hensch and principal investigators at the RIKEN Center for Allergy and Immunology
+Faculty: Takao Hensch and principal investigators at the RIKEN Center for Integrative Medical Sciences (IMS)

-Experience science in Japan at the RIKEN Center for Allergy and Immunology (RCAI).
-This 10-week program begins with a private tutorial by RCAI faculty on basic immunology, followed by an international lecture series at the graduate level culminating in a cutting-edge symposium by world leaders in the field.
+Experience science in Japan at the RIKEN Center for Integrative Medical Sciences (IMS).
+This 10-week program begins with a private tutorial by IMS faculty on basic immunology, followed by an international lecture series at the graduate level culminating in a cutting-edge symposium by world leaders in the field.

-Students then enter RCAI host labs to conduct basic research alongside young Japanese scientists.
+You then have the opportunity to enter IMS host labs to conduct basic research alongside young Japanese scientists.
 On-site language courses and weekend excursions to nearby cultural sites such as Kamakura and Mt.
 Fuji are an integral component.

 Course of study

 Prerequisites for both courses: laboratory experience to be determined by the instructor.